AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/define-smart-list-for-smart-campaign-trigger.md

    >[!NOTE]
    >
-   >A Smart Campaign with triggers runs in **Trigger** mode.
+   >A Smart Campaign with triggers runs in _Trigger_ mode.
 It runs on one person at a time based on events triggered and any additional filters.

    >[!IMPORTANT]
    >
-   >When using a Boolean field in a trigger campaign smart list, you must explicitly set it to 'false' in order for the field to evaluate properly during execution of the campaign.
+   >When using a Boolean field in a trigger campaign Smart List, you must explicitly set it to 'false' in order for the field to evaluate properly during execution of the campaign.

 1. Click the drop-down and choose an operator.